Friday, April 19, 2024

 Dances with TFRs

 While rounding the TFR encompassing Scranton, the bold red ring superimposed on the chart displayed by my iPad vanished.
 This signified that the restriction had ended.
-Shortly after noticing the TFR expiration, a new voice joined the Wilkes-Barre departure frequency.
+Shortly after I noticed the TFR expiration, a new voice joined the Wilkes-Barre departure frequency.
 The newcomer expressed himself in a competently seasoned voice tinged with a subtle Yeageresque drawl.

 "Wilkes-Barre Departure, Air Force One..."